 Where to stay in Nashville without a car?

-Downtown is the best place to stay in Nashville without a car because it has a super central location and well-connected public transport.
+Downtown, The Gulch, and West End/Vanderbilt are some of the best areas to stay in Nashville without a car because it has a super central location and well-connected public transport.

 Where to stay in Nashville with a car?

 Most hotels in Downtown Nashville offer paid parking.
-If you are looking for a hotel with free car parking in Nashville, look into Clarion Hotel Downtown Nashville – Stadium or SoBro Guest House by Black Swan.
+If you are looking for a hotel with free car parking in Nashville, look into Clarion Hotel or SoBro Guest House.

 What is the safest area to stay in Nashville?